Submissions for the 2025 Cardboard Edison Award open January 1!

 Why do I have to make a video?

 Video submissions have been used to great effect in game design contests (including ours), and we think it's the best way of letting you highlight what's interesting about your game.
+In addition, many publishers request video overviews as part of their pitching process, so we think it’s good practice for designers!

 What needs to be in the video?

 Use the video to tell us about the game and how it plays.
 Give a sense of what players do in the game, and highlight what makes it unique and engaging.
 You don’t need to provide a full rules explanation or playthrough.
 And keep it brief.
-No more than 5 minutes.
+No more than 3 minutes.
 (And shorter is better.)
 Your video can be as simple or complex as you wish, but we won't be looking at the video's production values when we evaluate the submissions.

 Do I need to be in the video?